-(✓) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010

-OR

-() TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 01-07698

-ACME UNITED CORPORATION

-Exact name of registrant as specified in its charter

-Connecticut (State or other jurisdiction of incorporation or organization) 06-0236700 (I.R.S.
-Employer Identification No.)

-60 Round Hill Road Fairfield, Connecticut (Address of principal executive offices)

-06824 (Zip Code)

-Registrant's telephone number, including area code 203-254-6060

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class \$2.50 par value Common Stock Name of each exchange on which registered NYSE Amex

-Securities registered pursuant to Section 12 (g) of the Act: None

-Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES () NO (\checkmark)

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES () NO (\checkmark)

-Indicate by check mark whether the registrant (I) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-YES (\checkmark) NO ()

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. YES (\checkmark) NO ()
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (d THE SECURITIES EXCHANGE ACT OF 1934) OF For the fiscal year ended December 31, 2011 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 THE SECURITIES EXCHANGE ACT OF 1934 5 (d) OF Commission file m ACME UNITED C Exact name of registrant a CORPORATION Connecticut (State or other jurisdiction of incorporation or organization) 06-0236700 (I.R.S.
+Employer Identification No.) 60 Round Hill Road Fairfield, Connecticut (Address of principal executive offices) 06824 (Zip Code) Registrant's telephone number, inclu uding area code (203) 254-6060 Securities registered pursuant to Section 12(b) of the Act: Title of ea \$2.50 pa r nch class value Common Stock Name of each exchange on which registered NYSE Amex Securities registered pursuant to S ection 12 (g) of the Act: None Indicate by y check mark whether the registrant is a well-known seasoned issuer, a s defined in Rule 405 of the Securities Act.
+YES [NO [X] Indicate by YES [] y check mark if the registrant is not required to file reports pursuant to NO $[X]$ Section 13 or Section 15(d) of the Act. the preced ling 12 months (or for such shorter period that the registrant was requist 90 days. pe filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during tred to file such reports) and (2) has been subject to such filing requirements be submitt osted on its corporate Web site, if any, every Interactive Data File required to f this chapter) during the preceding 12 months (or for such shorter period that contained, , to the best of registrant's knowledge, in definitive proxy or informatint to this Form 10-K. of Regulation S-K (Sec.
+229.405) is not contained herein, and will not be on statements incorporated by reference in Part III of this Form 10-K or any

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, or a smaller reporting company.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act (Check one).

-Large accelerated filer () Accelerated filer () Non-accelerated filer () Smaller Reporting Company (\checkmark)

-Indicate by check mark whether the registrant is a shell company as defined in Rule 12b-2 of the Exchange Act.
-YES () NO (\checkmark)

-The aggregate market value of the voting stock held by non affiliates of the registrant as of the last business day of the registrant's most recently completed second fiscal quarter was \$27,234,273.
-Registrant had 3,069,837 shares of its \$2.50 par value Common Stock outstanding as of March 2, 2011.

-Documents Incorporated By Reference

-Certain portions of the Company's Proxy Statement for the Annual Meeting scheduled for April 25, 2011 is incorporated into the Company's 2010 Annual Report on Form 10-K, Part III.
+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer", "accelerated filer" and "smaller reporting Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller Reporting Company [X] Indicate by check mark whether the registrant is a shell company as defined in YES $[\]\ \ NO\ [X]$ Rule 12b-2 of the Exchange Act. -affiliates of the registrant as of the last business day of the registrant's most 139,977 shares of its \$2.50 par value Common Stock outstanding as of March Documents Incorporated By Reference (1) Certain portions of the Company's Proxy Statement for the Annual Meeting Report on Form 10-K, Part III. g scheduled for April 23, 2012 is incorporated into the Company's 2011 Annual

-Part I